kuanb/kuanb.github.io/_posts/2020-08-07-pytest-faster-no-dwh-queries.md

 ## Introduction

 I recently have been working on a pyspark codebase that has been bogged down by long-running tests.
 One pattern I noticed in the code that I’ve not observed contributes greatly to test runtime is data warehouse queries.
+(Note that when I say data warehouse in the testing context, I'm referring to a local "warehouse" held in `tmp/` for testing purposes.)
 These reads and writes from the data warehouse are slow and, when multiplied by the hundreds of tests in a codebase, can begin to impact developer velocity negatively.

 This post will demonstrate a typical example function that I’ve been dealing with and how to restructure it to leverage Python’s `unittest.mock` library to isolate and `patch` data warehouse interactions.
 It will then show how that speeds up test performance.